For Andy Reid, it looked as though history was again repeating itself in horrifying fashion on Sunday.

 There's no telling how Reid and his team might have reacted to that type of playoff adversity in the early-2000s (when the Eagles made four consecutive conference title games), in the mid-2010s (when the Chiefs were becoming a juggernaut but couldn't get it done in January) or even a year ago (when they blew a late fourth-quarter lead to the New England Patriots with a Super Bowl trip on the line).

 Prior to Sunday, a Reid-coached team had never overcome a deficit larger than 14 points in the playoffs or 21 points in the regular season.
-He and the Chiefs were much better known for blowing a 28-point lead to the Indianapolis Colts in the 2013 Wild Card playoffs.
-Now, according to Pro Football Talk's Mike Florio, Reid's the only coach in NFL history to both blow and come back from a margin of at least 24 points.
+He and the Chiefs were much better known for blowing a 28-point lead to the Indianapolis Colts in the 2013 wild-card round.
+Now, according to Pro Football Talk's Mike Florio, Reid is the only coach in NFL history to both blow and come back from a margin of at least 24 points.

 As late as it is, Sunday's comeback might have represented a turning point for Reid, whose team is again favored heavily at home in the AFC Championship Game.